Governing Board

 I attend mass at St Joseph’s church every Sunday and think it is important to foster the link between school and parish as much as possible .

 My name is Sheila Ashcroft and I have been a Foundation Governor at St Joseph's for approximately two years.
 I have lived in Leigh all my life and have two adult children.
 I retired a few years ago but still do a few days a month in a care setting which I really enjoy.
 I attend St Joseph's Church regularly where I volunteer as a reader, I have also helped in the past preparing children for the sacrament of reconciliation.
-I have three grandchildren who have all attended St Joseph's School and the youngest has recently just joining Year 2.
+I have three grandchildren who have all attended St Joseph's School and the youngest has recently joined Year 2.
 I hope I can bring my caring and social skills to help the happy, confident development of all the pupils.

 Nigel Cooke - Parent Governor